rladies/rladiesguide/content/organization/events/online/index.en.md

 ### How to claim Host controls using the Host Key

-1. Click on the Zoom meeting URL and join the meeting
+1. Click on the Zoom meeting URL and join the meeting with the passcode (get it from
+the \#online\_meetups channel on the R-Ladies Organizer Slack).

 2. Once you're in the meeting, click on the 'Participants' list to bring up the list below.
 At the very bottom you should see some buttons -- click on the 'Claim Host' button.